x-actly/Eve-Online-Mining-Bot/README.md

    - Home Bookmark: Set the coordinates for the Station Bookmark.
    - Belt Bookmarks: Enter the coordinates for your Belt Bookmarks (one line per bookmark).

    For all the settings above, you can click into the text field, move your mouse into the eve interface and type Ctrl-i to insert the current mouse position in the text field.
 For text fields the contents will be replaced, for the text area a new line will be appended.
+You can test the positions of the coords with the test button.

 4. Click the "Save" button to hold the entered coordinates so that they persist across sessions.

 5. Set Mining Laser to High Power Slot 1-2.

 6. Set Shield Hardener to High Power Slot 3, if using a venture that have three high power slots.
-For a retriever this will be different and you need to configure hardener_key under [SETTINGS] in properties and set it to Alt-F2, for ex if you set the hardener into the second medium power slot.
+For a retriever this will be different and you need to configure hardener_keys under [SETTINGS] in properties and set it to Alt-F2, for ex if you set the hardener into the second medium power slot.
+You can also disable shield hardeners by setting hardener_keys to blank in config.
+You can also supply more with commma separation, for ex "Alt-F2, F3, F4" etc.

 7. Make sure you set shortcuts on default, but if you want to override "Unlock all targets" under "Combat" in "Shortcut" under "Settings", you can configure unlock_all_targets_key under [SETTINGS] in properties and this will make the bot properly unlock all asteroids with one command instead of using a lot of time to cancel selections for target one and two.

 8. If you are ready, dock up and click the "Start" button to initiate the mining bot.

 9. Click the stop button if you want to end the bot prematurely.
 It will complete the current mining cycle and then stop flying into the belt.

+10. Click the panic button if you want to immediately call back drones and dock to station.
+This will exit the bot.

 ## Display of Mouse Position
 The GUI application continuously displays the current mouse position on the screen.
 This can be helpful for accurately determining the coordinates for the positions mentioned above.